Who is Fran Drescher? What to know about the SAG-AFTRA president and sitcom star

 - Writers strike could drag on until the end of summer, experts say

 Drescher's cutting words were backed by decades of Hollywood experience.
-She got her start in movies in the 1970s and has worked as an actor, writer and producer on dozens of series.
-Here's what to know about the 65-year old actor and labor leader.
+She got her start in movies in the 1970s and has worked as an actor, writer and producer on dozens of projects.
+Here's what to know about the actor and labor leader.

 Where is Fran Drescher from?